AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - Request a course as above.

-- Name all of your assignments like ``$courseslug-$assignmentname``, for example ``mlbp2018-week1``.
-Assignment names are an accidental global namespace in nbgrader once they are copied to a user's notebook directory.

 - Once you log in to your course's environment, a per-course ``/course`` (instructors only) and ``/srv/nbgrader/exchange`` (instructors and students) are mounted.